Aegon IV Targaryen

 The reign of the unworthy monarch finally ended in 184 AC.
 At only forty-nine years of age, he had become so morbidly obese he could not walk anymore, making many wonder how his last mistress could endure his embrace.
 Aegon died a horrible death, his bloated body so swollen that he could not even lift himself from his couch that became covered in his feces.
 Aegon's limbs were rotting and crawling in hosts of flesh worms, and the maesters said they had never seen the like of this before.
 The septons, however, pronounced it a judgement of the gods.
 He was given the milk of the poppy to try to dull the pain but nothing else could be done.

 Aegon's last decree before his death was bitter poison that would lay the seeds to generations of war, bloodshed, death and woe to the realm.
-Aegon legitimized all his bastard children, causing five generations of strife as they and their descendants tried to claim the Iron Throne of Westeros.
+Aegon legitimized all his bastard children, causing five generations of strife as the Blackfyre Pretenders tried to claim the Iron Throne.

 Mistresses and Bastards